zhengjunyao-work/arc24/docs/modeling/Iteration_41_next_steps.md

 ## Ideas

 These are the most promising ideas, I present them from the most promising to the least.
+I believe I can try them all, but I should focus on OmniARC.

 ### Improve OmniARC, more and better data for training